Youth With Faces

 A nonprofit organization

-All Youth With Faces programs include a focus on the following tenets:
+All Youth With Faces programs incorporate three key tenets:

 Character: Youth develop social skills and healthy approaches to addressing challenges, then put them to work in real-life situations, such as teamwork, decision-making and problem-solving.